ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 You can define a new special characters category using the {@link module:special-characters/specialcharacters~SpecialCharacters#addItems `SpecialCharacters#addItems()`} function.

-For example, the following plugin adds the `Emoji` category in the special characters dropdown.
+For example, the following plugin adds the "Emoji" category in the special characters dropdown.

 ```js
 import Plugin from '@ckeditor/ckeditor5-core/src/plugin';